-A lot of frameworks have been developed in Argumentation, with the same design horizon, which is a well-defined mathematical foundation~\cite{rahwan2009argumentation}.
-Abstract~\cite{dung1995argumentation}, Bipolar~\cite{cayrol2005acceptability} and Classic Logic-based~\cite{Besnard2009} argumentation are few of the most well-known Argumentation Frameworks ($AF$) in the AI field.
+In this section, basic notions of argumentation and IML are introduced.
+A lot of frameworks have been developed in the area of argumentation, with a similar well-defined mathematical foundation~\cite{argBook,vassiliades2021argumentation,dmollinSBS20}.
+Abstract~\cite{dung1995argumentation}, Bipolar~\cite{cayrol2005acceptability} and Classic Logic-based~\cite{Besnard2009} argumentation are some of the most well-known $AF$s.

-In Abstract Argumentation Framework ($AAF$)~\cite{dung1995argumentation}, the argument is an abstract entity that is mainly defined by its relations to other arguments.
-There is no obligation to fully understand the semantic of such an argument.
-These relations between arguments are called attacks, and thus we can denote an $AAF = \langle \mathcal{AR}, attacks \rangle$, where $\mathcal{AR}$ is the set of arguments, and attacks are the binary relationships of the arguments in $\mathcal{AR}$.
-The semantics of the $AAF$ have several properties, such as Stable, Preferred, Complete and Grounded, among others.

-Another well-established argumentation framework is the Bipolar Argumentation Framework ($BAF$)~\cite{cayrol2005acceptability}, which presents the notions of support and attack between arguments.
-A $BAF$ is represented as a triplet $\langle \mathcal{A}, \mathcal{R}^+, \mathcal{R}^- \rangle$. where $\mathcal{A}$ is the set of arguments, while $\mathcal{R}^+$ and $\mathcal{R}^-$ represent a binary relation of the arguments, the \textit{support} and the \textit{attack}, respectively.